aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

 ```
 Where

-`cluster-configuration` is the path to yaml file
+`cluster-configuration` is the path to YAML file

 `cluster-name` is the name of your cluster